 As a part of this strategy, you can also utilize strategic selling where you look for any opportunities to take up even low-margin projects with your key account to show a sign of good faith.

-Key account management may be difficult to implement because it involves so many aspects of customer relationship management.
+Key account management may be challenging to implement because it involves so many aspects of customer relationships management.
 Having an advanced CRM system can alleviate many issues and dramatically improve visibility into your company’s key accounts for the management board.

-In order to stand out in the age of digital commerce, your best bet is offering personalized customer experience, both online and offline.
-When you offer purpose-built content that speaks about your customer’s unique problems, you are winning their attention and getting a chance to explain your vision for their success.
+To stand out in the age of digital commerce, your best bet is to offer a personalized customer experience, both online and offline.
+When you provide purpose-built content that speaks about your customer’s unique problems, you are winning their attention and getting a chance to explain your vision for their success.
 This genuine customer-focused attitude is what B2B customers are looking for in their long-term partners.

-In much the same way, personalized customer experience refers to offering flexible pricing policies, unique loyalty programs, individual customizations, and willingness to go the extra mile for your customer’s success.
+In much the same way, personalized customer experience refers to offering flexible prices, unique loyalty programs, individual customizations, and willingness to go the extra mile for your customer’s success.
 This is where strategies and practices borrowed from omnichannel retailing can be particularly handy.